AdamCarnaffan/ericius_aurantiaco/README.md

 Additionally, we incorporated a user-honesty score powered by SurveyMonkey to allow users to provide their feedback for the community.

 ## Challenges we ran into
+- Coming up with multi-variable functions to model the citations, opinion, and image captioning senarios correctly.
+- Embedding the SurveyMonkey implementation code on the react platform due to overlays

 ## Accomplishments that we're proud of
+The smooth transitions and displays related to the web-app design!

 ## What we learned
+There are so many tools available to make the project proc, such as Google's Firebase, G

 ## What's next for HonestNews?